FRC-Fundamentals of Rheumatology Course

 Learning Objectives

-Upon completion of this course, participants should be able to do the following:
+Upon completion of this activity, participants should be able to do the following:

 • Apply evidence-based rheumatological knowledge to relevant clinical situations with people who have rheumatic diseases